CIS548/example-code/readme.md

 # Example Codes for Operating System Course

-This is the repostiroy for example code from Prof. Boon Thau Loo's Operating System Course (CIS 380, CIS 548 , and CITO 595) at University of Pennsylvania.
+This is the repository for example code from Prof. Boon Thau Loo's Operating System Course (CIS 380, CIS 548 , and CITO 595) at University of Pennsylvania.

 The code are named by topics.
 The topics are covered in the following weeks.